carandraug/phd-thesis/kill-frap/data/README.md

 be copied into the `data` directory (the hash in front of their names is the corresponding md5sum):

-* `Location8Cell1.lsm` (bca6b27a3b165bac348622dd24cd8f25) which will be in a
-directory named `2010-04-28 H4 R45H (11h after mitosis) 20px circle and 30ms scan and laser 7 2500frames`.
-This image will be used to show the automatic identification of ROIs.

 * `H4 R45H_L3_Sum.lsm` (cc0b48e579cb8a9f9b0fc02662f7b071) which will be in a
 directory named `2010-02-03 H4 R45H slow recovery`.
 This image will be used to display cell movement with confluent cells.